< Back to Majors and Minors

 The answers to these questions might lead you to:

-- Write a campus news story for the Tan and Cardinal student newspaper or distribute it using social media;
+- Write a campus news story for the Tan and Cardinal magazine or distribute it using social media;

 - Broadcast live on the air for Otterbein's radio station, WOBN, 97.5 FM;